 Make the most of your educational investment by taking advantage of all the services available to you as a student at Alpena Community College.
 The Services Directory at the beginning of this section is a quick reference to finding assistance.
-Below is additional information.
+Additional information is below.